 If you go into any large, successful company and look at their employee materials, somewhere you’ll probably find vision and mission statements.
-That’s because these “big-picture” statements are some of the most important things a company can have.
+These statements are some of the most important things a company can have, because they help people see the big picture.

 But vision and mission statements are not just for big businesses.
 Solopreneurs and other small business owners will benefit by defining the big picture as well.